Understanding causes and treatments of TMD in and around Brookswood and Langley, BC

 Because every case of TMD is very different, the first essential step is ascertaining an accurate diagnosis.
 If your symptoms are associated with joint disease or injury, the underlying cause needs to be addressed.
 For people with TMD symptoms that are caused or aggravated by nighttime bruxism, an oral appliance can often bring relief.
 These appliances, often called mouthguards, support optimal jaw positioning and relaxation during sleep.
 They are thin, lightweight, and comfortable to wear.

-If you have symptoms of TMD are live near Brookswood and Langley City, BC, please call us at (604) 409-8660 to schedule an evaluation.
+If you have symptoms of TMD are live near Brookswood and Langley, BC, please call us at (604) 409-8660 to schedule an evaluation.